When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Quirky and Eccentric

-Sophie isn’t keen on moving to a farm; she feels out of place when she arrives.
-Her world is turned upside down when she discovers that the chickens have telekinetic powers.
-Sophie takes a liking to them, and when a local farmer tries to steal the chickens, Sophie has to protect them (and keep their powers hidden).
+Sophie isn’t keen on moving to a farm.
+She feels totally out of place until she discovers the chickens have telekinetic powers.
+When a local farmer tries to steal her flock, Sophie has to protect them and keep their powers hidden.

-The story is told in letters, to-do lists, and other tidbits.
-It’s the perfect example of how not all heroes wear capes.
-Ten-year-olds will enjoy the ridiculous and fun concept, and are guaranteed to root for Sophie and her silly chickens.
+The story unfolds through letters, to-do lists, and sketches.
+It is a perfect example of how heroes come in all shapes and sizes.
+Ten-year-olds will love the ridiculous concept and root for Sophie and her super-powered poultry.

 Product Specs